catderohan/Pewlett-Hackard_Analysis/README.md

  ** Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

  There were only 1549 mentorship eligible employees.
-This is out of 70,0000 employees.
-I'd suggest widening the mentorship eligible program to more than just employees born 1965.
+This is out of 90,0000 employees.
+I'd suggest widening the mentorship eligible program to more than just employees born  in 1965.

 The biggest issue with the retirement by title data, was that it included all current and past employees eligible to retire.
 A better analysis would have been to filter by to-date as well to make sure we were only including current employees to find the true amount of employees eligible to retire.

   ![](Resources/queryforactualemployees.PNG)

 Another interesting table to look at would be one that showed the groups of titles by the mentorship eligibility group.
 Here we can see that senior staff is the largest group by title in the mentorship eligibility program.

    ![](Resources/mentorshipbytitle.PNG)